Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Hook lengths product of -core partitions

-The proof is straightforward from the fact that the boxes in $\omega_1$ are those whose index of the letter ``$0$'' is $v_1-g$ and the definition of $g$-intervals.
+The proof is straightforward from the fact that the boxes in $\omega_1$, respectively $\omega_1'$ are those whose index of the letter ``$0$'', respectively ``$1$" is $v_1-g$, respectively $v_t$, and the definition of $g$-intervals.

-Lemma \ref{lem:telescop} is necessary to prove Theorem \ref{thm:HD}, but given the terms of the product over hook lengths slightly differs from the ones in Theorem \ref{thm:DDpair}, one needs also the following result, which is proved as \eqref{telescoplus} below.
+Lemma \ref{lem:telescop} is necessary to prove Theorem \ref{thm:HD}, but given the terms of the product over hook lengths slightly differs from the ones in Theorem \ref{thm:DDpair}, one needs also the following results, which are proved as \eqref{telescoplus} and \eqref{telescopmoins} above.
 Let $g$ be a positive integer, let $\tau$ be a function defined over $\bbbz$, let $m$ and $M$ be two integers such that $m<M$.
 We have